Visiting Angels Of Salt Lake City

 Pros

-• pro The caregivers are loving, reliable, and consistently go above and beyond to meet needs.
+• pro The caregivers are compassionate, reliable, and highly skilled.

-• pro Heather is repeatedly praised as a lifesaver, providing quality care and clear, ongoing communication.
+• pro Heather is a lifesaver, delivering quality care and clear communication.

 Cons

-• pro Some caregivers do not match the needs of the wife.
+• pro Some caregivers do not match the needs of the patient's wife.

-• pro They do not receive updates on who will be with them, including the day and time.
+• pro They do not receive updates on who will be with them, day and time.

-• pro They are having problems with billing their insurance.
+• pro There are problems with billing their insurance.

-• pro The reviewer notes security concerns and warns that red flags arose about unknown people entering the home, implying that petty theft, elder abuse, or elder manipulation are far too common.
+• pro The reviewer notes that petty theft, elder abuse, and elder manipulation are far too common.

 Review